The inground swimming pool design process starts with the homeowner’s wishes.

 So now that all aspects of the inground swimming pool design have been reviewed and each of the necessary steps have been taken, the pool concrete (a.k.a. gunite) can be “shot” onto the re-bar frame.

-Since the pool shell is such a major, “anchor” element in terms of the design and engineering, the balance of the project can really start to take off.
+Since the pool shell is such a major “anchor” element in terms of the design and engineering, the balance of the project could now move along readily.

 Here’s the previous post for this project.